The Chase Freedom Unlimited® Card is one of many valuable Ultimate Rewards points-earning cards in the lineup from JP Morgan Chase.

 Hot Tip: Signing up for mobile fraud alerts is a great idea if you regularly make large purchases at different stores.
 If your card is accidentally declined for suspected fraud, you can take care of it right from your phone and continue on to make your purchase.

-Although the Chase Freedom Unlimited is marketed as a cash-back card, you actually earn Ultimate Rewards points.
+Although the Freedom Unlimited card is marketed as a cash-back card, you actually earn Ultimate Rewards points.

 If this is the only Chase Ultimate Rewards card that you hold, you have several options for redeeming those points.
 Using any of those redemption options will get you a value of a penny per point.

 You can redeem your points for a higher value if you carry other Chase Ultimate Rewards cards, and we will detail that process further down.
-For now, here are the redemption options if you only hold the Freedom Unlimited.
+For now, here are the redemption options if you only hold the Freedom Unlimited card.

 Yes, this is as easy as it sounds: you can redeem your points for straight cash-back.
 At a penny per point, there is no minimum (or maximum) number of points required for a cash-back redemption.